 There are also perceived differences between informal-casual and formal-professional practitioners.
 It’s really all about the intention for the session and what the client wants to experience.

 Sexual healing could be divided into broad categories of:

 - Deep psyche, shadow, abuse wound healing, transformational (heavy)

-Frequently, there is also a different structure to these sessions—with the light and medium versions of sessions often including mutual touch and pleasure—depending on what the client wants to work on.
+Frequently, there is also a different structure to these sessions, depending on what a client is working on.

-Healing at some level can occur in any of these sessions; and while always important, the “deeper you go” with the client the more critical it is that the practitioner be exemplary with his/her integrity and free of surreptitious motives that distort or distract the healing the client is seeking.
+Healing at some level can occur in any of these sessions; and while always important, the “deeper you go” with the client the more critical it is that the practitioner be exemplary with his or her integrity—free of surreptitious motives that distort or distract the healing the client is seeking.

 Uncovering a Hidden Agenda

-Women practitioners can also have other ulterior motives or psychological “rackets” going on around control and power which could include “getting back at men” by making them pay for sex (or sexual attention).
-They can also become influenced by the glamor or delusion of “being a sexual priestess” and instead of keeping the focus on the client’s intense intimate, vulnerable, and personal wounds—miss or ignore the client’s emotional-psychological reactions and needs.
+Women practitioners can also have other hidden agendas or psychological “rackets” going on around control and power which could include “getting back at men” by making them pay for sexual attention or pleasure in healing sessions.
+They can also become influenced by the glamor or delusion of “being a sexual priestess” and instead of keeping the focus on the client’s intimate, vulnerable, personal wounds—they miss or ignore their client’s reactions or consent.
 Women can also “check-out” and go off on a trip of sexual energy—blasting off like a rocket as it were—again, not being present with the delicate mix of activated wounds, fears, and desires.

 My book “Safe Sexual Healing: a Guidebook for Healers and Clients” covers this subject in more detail along with many other exposures that sexual healers want to be aware of in order to best serve their clients and avoid re-traumatizing them.